Smart-Harvesting/c4l-material/README.md

 ## License

-This project is licensed under the Apache 2.0 License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details.

 <!--The OXPath executable contained in this repository is licensed under Apache 2.0 License.-->